perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 		- ProDiscover
 	- **Issues with remote acquisition:**
 		- Antiviruses, antispyware and firewalls tools can be configured to ignore remote access programs and access can be blocked
-		- Suspects can easily inst
+		- Suspects can easily install their own security tools that trigger alarms to inform them of remote access intrusions
 	- **Capabilities of Remote Acquisition Tools:**
 		- Preview suspect drive remotely while in use or powered on
 		- Perform live acquisition (aka smear) as disk data is altered while suspect computer is turned on